WwZzz/EasyCommandRunner/README.md

-# Easy_Command_Generator
+# Easy_Command_Runner
-A small tool with GUI for generating commands (e.g. hyper-parameter setting for deeplearning).
+A small tool with GUI for generating commands (e.g. hyper-parameter setting for deeplearning) and adaptively running commands with GPU when the GPU memory is free enough.

 # Usage
-The initial state of the tool.
+There are mainly two parts of this tool: 1) Command Generator, 2) GPUScheduler.

+## Generator
+### ECG with GUI
+Run `ECG_GUI.py` or click the 'main.exe' and the tool will be like this
 <p>
   <img src="https://github.com/WwZzz/myfigs/blob/master/ECG_1.png" width="500" />
 </p>

+There are three buttons on the screen, whose function are as below:

+* AddLine: adds the new parameter for the commands to be generated as a new line
+* Generate: generate the commands according to the current input
+* Clear: clear out all the added lines and the generated text of commands on the screen

+The content of the entries `Command Head` and `Command End` will appear at the head or the tail of all the generated commands.
+For example, if `Command Head`=`python`, then every command will start with 'python'.
+The usage of `Command End` is the same.

+After pressing the button `AddLine`, there will be a few components well organized within a row below the buttons like this:

-For values in 'Value', the tool combinates the lists of different parameters into a grid of parameters.
+For valu with a row es in 'Value', the tool combinates the lists of different parameters into a grid of parameters.
 The result is as below.
 <p>
   <img src="https://github.com/WwZzz/myfigs/blob/master/ECG_2.png" width="500" />
 </p>